Interview of Creek Stewart, Host of Weather Channel’s “Fat Guys In the Wood”

-A great friend of mine, Creek Stewart, is an extraordinary, hardworking, all around good guy.
-He is amazing at what he does (author, survival expert, survival trainer) and it doesn’t surprise me that he is now the host of a super show that will debut on the Weather Channel, August 10th at 10:00pm Eastern.
+Creek Stewart has become a wonderful friend of mine.
+He is an extraordinary, hardworking, all around good guy.
+He is amazing at what he does (author, survival expert, survival trainer).
+So it doesn’t surprise me that he is now the host of a super show that will debut on the Weather Channel, August 10th at 10:00pm Eastern.

 I have been given the privilege to see the show before it airs!
 I do know Creek pretty well and I know what he does is always excellent, but I have to admit that I didn’t know what to expect from the show.
-I have to tell you that I LOVED IT!!!!!!!

-Creek, as always, remains confident, gives his expertise and knowledge to the guys, and inspires them to survive on their own.
+Creek, as always, remains confident as he gives his expertise and knowledge to the guys, inspiring them to survive on their own.
 I don’t think those guys will ever be the same from this extraordinary experience.
-I know I wouldn’t be if it had been me out there.

 There were several unexpected things that I found quite refreshing about their experience.
 One in particular, is all of the guys’ respect for nature.
 I found this intriguing in that none of them were outdoorsmen.

-Whose idea was the show and how did you become involved?
+Whose idea was the show, and how did you become involved?

 A talented young television producer by the name of Evan Goldstein came up with the idea for the show.
 He’s been a fan of survival-themed television shows and, like many guys these days, longs to connect with nature and test the “mountain man” side of him that living in a city suppresses.
 He, like me, believes that the wilderness can change people and that we’ve grown too comfortable based on modern convenience.

 The premise: If these guys can survive a week in the wilderness with me then they can do anything they put their mind to when they get back home.
 I really appreciated the fact that it’s about carving out a positive and empowering experience for guys who’ve never been able to test themselves in this way before.

 3. Learning survival skills can be life changing.
 This show concept combines every reason I started teaching survival skills in the first place 16 years ago.
 The project was championed by RIVR Media, a production company based out of Knoxville, TN.
 The weather is and has always been man’s #1 survival adversary and this show couldn’t have found a better home than at The Weather Channel.